 On the other hand, only using a GAN-based image synthesizer reduces control over the appearance of objects of interest, such as cars.
+This causes lower visual fidelity.
 In Figure 4, the only GAN-based approach failed to generate road-markings.
 In addition, the surface quality of cars (shown with a red circle) was much lower than the full-render approach and the proposed method.
 Figure 5 demonstrates the unrealistic shadows of full-render and incomplete vehicle shapes of the only GAN approach with a yellow and red circle.
 The proposed method alleviates these issues.
-These results indicate a qualitative validation of our hypothesis: the proposed approach, blending GAN-based synthesizers with conventional rendering, has the best of both worlds.
+These results indicate a qualitative validation of our hypothesis: the proposed approach, blending